tjd1234/cmpt383summer2022/docs/languages/racket/racket_propositional_logic.md

      or-expr = "(" expr "or" expr ")" .
 ```

-This [EBNF] grammar closely mimics the implementation of `is-expr?`, and so if
+This EBNF grammar closely mimics the implementation of `is-expr?`, and so if
 you start with the grammar it is often straightforward to create the
 corresponding checking function.

-[EBNF] *doesn't* require the productions to appear in any particular order.
+EBNF *doesn't* require the productions to appear in any particular order.
 But, for humans, we usually group related productions together, and often put
 them in order from either from most general to specific, or most specific to
 general.

-The syntax of this propositional expression language is very [Racket]-like,
+The syntax of this propositional expression language is very Racket-like,
 and every expression is fully-bracketed.
 This means we don't need to define
 the precedence of operators, since the brackets always make that explicit.